 However, Bill C-311 added an exemption in section 3(2)(h) which exempts the following types of importations from the blanket prohibition:

 (h) the importation of wine from a province by an individual, if the individual brings the wine or causes it to be brought into another province, in quantities and as permitted by the laws of the latter province, for his or her personal consumption, and not for resale or other commercial use.

-As a result, it is no longer illegal to import wine from one province to another province so long as the amount at issue are for personal consumption and so long as the destination province's laws allow for the shipment.
+As a result, it is no longer illegal to import wine, beer or spirits from one province to another province so long as the amount at issue are for personal consumption and so long as the destination province's laws allow for the shipment.
 So effectively, the federal government has "passed the buck" on this issue to the provinces.
-Fortunately, some provinces either had existing laws which permitted interprovincial importation of wine or have adopted such laws.
+Fortunately, some provinces either had existing laws which permitted the interprovincial importation of wine or have adopted such laws.
 However, some provinces (like B.C.) are now trying to make distinctions between the interprovincial importation of Canadian wine shipped from wineries and the importation of other wines (e.g. U.S. wine purchased from a retailer in another province).
 Such distinctions create confusion for both consumers and wineries.
 On a practical level of course, there are no routine inspections at provincial borders so any "offside" transactions are rarely detected.

 Differences of opinion now exist as to the effect of the various provincial and federal laws in question.
 The table above represents my view.
 However, there is a more detailed analysis and summary of the various positions on the FreeMyGrapes web site: http://www.freemygrapes.ca/provinces.shtml